Finding Home: The House on Mango Street

 Through this text, students will study the relationship between a person's environment and the formation of their identity.
 They will think about the way that Cisneros develops the reader's understanding of the physical and cultural setting that Esperanza inhabits, and also how she develops Esperanza's unique perspective on the world around her.

-Because this is a shorter text, students will spend a significant amount of time engaged in close reading and rereading, thinking about the way that analysis of author’s craft leads to a deeper understanding of the text’s meaning.
-While The House on Mango Street is accessible to young adult readers due to relatively straightforward language and a structure of short vignettes, Cisneros nevertheless conveys complex themes about poverty, dreams, gender, and power through nuanced events in a character’s life.
+Because this is a shorter text, students will spend a significant amount of time engaged in close reading and rereading, thinking about the way that analysis of the author's craft leads to a deeper understanding of the text's meaning.
+While The House on Mango Street is accessible to young adult readers due to relatively straightforward language and a structure of short vignettes, Cisneros nevertheless conveys complex themes about poverty, dreams, gender, and power through nuanced events in a character's life.

-The House on Mango Street continues students’ year-long study of what it means to be American, as it provides a nuanced picture of Mexican-American experience, as well as raising questions about what it means to be young and female in America.
+The House on Mango Street continues students' year-long study of what it means to be American, as it provides a nuanced picture of the Mexican-American experience, as well as raising questions about what it means to be young and female in America.

 Fishtank Plus for ELA